Magnetar counterparts, kinematics and birth sites with HST and JWST: Results

 \subsubsection{1RXS\,J170849-400910}

 We identify a new candidate counterpart to 1RXS\,J1708 based on its unusual kinematics.
 This is not the first counterpart candidate for 1RXS\,J1708, and it is neither of the brighter sources near the south-eastern edge of the X-ray error circle identified by \citet{2003ApJ...589L..93I,2006ApJ...648..534D}.
-Although the counterpart claimed by \citet{2006ApJ...648..534D} showed signs of variability (at 3$\sigma$ significance), \citet{2022MNRAS.513.3550C} showed that this source would have an intrinsic $H$-band absolute magnitude of $\sim$5, far brighter than that of securely identified counterparts (e.g. 4U\,1042, SGR\,0501).
+Although the counterpart claimed by \citet{2006ApJ...648..534D} showed signs of variability (at 3$\sigma$ significance), \citet{2022MNRAS.513.3550C} showed that this source would have an intrinsic $H$-band absolute magnitude of $\sim$5, far brighter than that of securely identified counterparts (e.g. 4U0142, SGR0501).
 The 3.8\,kpc distance to this magnetar is based on the optical extinction, which was first estimated from absorption edges in the magnetar X-ray spectra \citep[and is consistent with the A${\rm _V}$-N$_{\rm H}$ relation][]{2022MNRAS.513.3550C}, and the distance through the Galactic plane that this extinction implies \citep{2006ApJ...648..534D,2006ApJ...650.1070D}.
 At this distance, and with extinction A$_{\rm V}=7.6$, the new counterpart identified in this work would have absolute magnitude of $\sim$8.
 This is closer to the known population, and coupled with its discrepant kinematics with respect to field, we deem the faint source labelled in Figure \ref{fig:stamps} to be the likely counterpart.
+The IR efficiency of this source would then then be log$_{10}$(L$_{\rm IR}$/$\dot{E}$) = -1.3, adopting $\dot{E} = 0.58\times 10^{33}$\,erg\,s$^{-1}$ \citep{2014ApJS..212....6O}.